yiranhi/transformer_from_scratch/README.md

     layer_norm(input)

-&emsp;*Batch Norm*: compute the mean and variance for each feature.
-It is done over C dimension cross all batch.
+&emsp;*Batch Norm*: normalizes each features across all samples in a batch, which eliminates the magnitude differences between different features but preserves the relative magnitude relationships between different samples.
+(Commonly used in the field of CV)<br>
+(*Note*: **momentum** is a hyperparameter that creates the mean and var for the whole training set.
+I will explain it in the code [norm](./norm.py))
 &emsp;&emsp;*Example:*

     # Image